-Twins Trust carried out a survey of hundreds of mums and dads of multiples.
-More than sixty percent of them listed these as their top tips for dealing with depression during pregnancy and after birth:
+Tamba carried out a survey of hundreds of mums and dads of multiples.
+Over sixty percent of them listed these as their top tips for dealing with depression during pregnancy and after birth.

-1. Ask for help and accept help
+1 Ask for HELP and accept HELP

 Asking for help is important.
 Although some parents do get better without any help it can often take a long time.
 This can mean a lot of suffering and can spoil the experience of parenthood.
 It can also put a strain on your relationship with your babies and partner.
 When you are suffering in silence you may not look after your babies, or yourself, as well as you would when you are well.